Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Fonts.md

 </Properties>
 ```

-Font's in terms of shortest in height suitable for developers.
-(Shortest first).
-The shorter the font, the more real estate you can gain from the Clarion IDE.
+In order to gain more real estate in the IDE, choosing a legible font is important.
+List below are fonts which ship with Windows 11 and are favourable for developers.
+The shortest in height is at the top of the list, which in this case is Tahoma.

 | \# | Font Name |
 | --- | --- |